 Hugh and Nancy’s second son Francis was born in Tennessee in 1798.
 Francis built this house beside his parents’ home on the family farm.
 Francis married Martha Lytle Read in 1833 in Tennessee.
 They had at least seven children.
 Four of their children survived to adulthood.

 The value of his real estate was $46,600.
-The value of his personal property, including slaves, was $46,030.
-Hugh and Martha both left slaves to their children.
+The value of his personal property, including enslaved people, was $46,030.
+Hugh and Martha both left enslaved people to their children.

 Slavery in Tennessee lasted until 1865.
 Many people needing income and shelter remained and worked for their former owners.
 In 1870, Francis Rogan and family had five black people living with them.
 Their names are Eliza Bill, Richmond, Jason Rogan, Rhodes, and Stokely.
 Their work included cooking and labouring.